mdn/content/files/en-us/web/css/css_writing_modes/vertical_controls/index.md

 ## General technique

-In modern browsers, the {{cssxref("writing-mode")}} property can be set to a vertical value to cause relevant form controls to display vertically with normally horizontal text characters (for example in Latin languages) written on their side at a 90 degree angle from the default.
+In modern browsers, the {{cssxref("writing-mode")}} property can be set to a vertical value to vertically display form controls with text characters that are normally horizontal (for example in Latin languages), with text displayed at a 90-degree angle from the default.
 Normally vertical text characters, for example in Chinese or Japanese, are unaffected in this regard.

 This is useful when creating vertical language forms.

 Specifically:

 - `writing-mode: vertical-lr` will create vertical form controls with a left-to-right block flow direction, meaning that in controls with wrapping or multiple lines of text, subsequent lines will appear to the right of previous lines.
 - `writing-mode: vertical-rl` will create vertical form controls with a right-to-left block flow direction, meaning that in controls with wrapping or multiple lines of text, subsequent lines will appear to the left of previous lines.

+You could use a [transform](/en-US/docs/Web/CSS/transform) to rotate the controls by 90 degrees, but that would place the controls in their own layer and cause unintended layout side effects such as other content being overlapped.
+Using `writing-mode` offers a more reliable solution.

+> **Note:** While the {{cssxref("writing-mode")}} property is well supported, creating vertically-oriented form controls with `writing-mode` only gained full browser support in 2024.

-> **Note:** The experimental `sideways-lr` and `sideways-rl` values have much the same effect as `vertical-lr` and `vertical-rl` respectively, except that normally vertical text characters (for example in Chinese or Japanese) are rotated 90 degress to display on their sides, and horizontal text characters (for example in Latin languages) are unaffected in this regard.
+> **Note:** The experimental `sideways-lr` and `sideways-rl` values have a similar effect as `vertical-lr` and `vertical-rl` respectively, except that normally vertical text characters (for example in Chinese or Japanese) are rotated 90 degrees to display on their sides, while horizontal text characters (for example in Latin languages) are unaffected by these values.

 In addition, the {{cssxref("direction")}} property can be used to control the direction of the content inside the controls:

 - `direction: ltr` will cause the content to start at the top and flow towards the bottom.
 - `direction: rtl` will cause the content to start at the bottom and flow towards the top.

-This is referred to as the **inline base direction** — the primary direction in which content is ordered on a line, which defines on which sides the "start" and "end" of a line are.
-In text-based controls the difference is obvious — the flow of text starts at the top or bottom.
-In non-text-based controls such as range sliders, `direction` controls what direction the control is drawn in.
-For example, `direction: ltr` would mean that the lowest value is at the top of the slider, and the highest value is at the bottom of the slider.
+The `direction` property can be used to set the **inline base direction** — the primary direction in which content is ordered on a line, which defines on which sides the "start" and "end" of a line are.
+For text-based form controls the difference is obvious — the flow of text starts at the top or bottom.
+In non-text-based controls such as range sliders, `direction` sets the direction in which the control is drawn.
+For example, including `direction: ltr` on a vertical slider sets the lowest value at the top of the slider and the highest value at the bottom of the slider.

 The sections below show how to create different types of vertical form control, along with examples of each.
 Consult the browser compatibility information on each of the linked reference pages to find out the exact support information for each type.